The best ways to get to South West England by train, car, plane or ferry, with routes, travel times and practical tips.

 For quick UK and Europe-wide searches, Omio is our go-to tool for checking timetables, comparing operators and booking tickets.
 Coach services to the South West are frequent and reliable, with additional capacity during peak periods.

-Flights to South West England: Quick, Easy and Time-Saving Travel Options
+Flights to South West England: Airports, Routes and Tips

 Airports that serve the South West